 Education

-Work on science education and the representation of scientists in the curriculum.
+Work on science education and the representation of scientists in the UK science curriculum.

 IncludeHer UK

-Alongside co-authors, I have been working on IncludeHer UK, a study of who is named in UK science education syllabi for students aged 14–18 (Key Stage 4 and Key Stage 5).
-We systematically reviewed exam board specifications across England, Wales, Northern Ireland, and Scotland to ask: which named scientists appear in the curriculum, how often are they mentioned, and are they credited as a concept (for example, Newton's laws) or as a scientist (a named individual)?
+IncludeHer UK is a study by G. J. Cooke, S. B. White, S. Buttigieg, N. Lowson, S. Galaudage, A. Battisti, L. Kelsey, and K. Ross examining who is named in UK science education syllabi for students aged 14-18 (Key Stage 4 and Key Stage 5).
+It extends the IncludeHer movement to the UK, systematically reviewing exam board specifications across England, Wales, Northern Ireland, and Scotland to ask: which named scientists appear in the curriculum, how often are they mentioned, and are they credited as a concept (for example, Newton's laws) or as a scientist (a named individual)?
 We also recorded the gender, nationality, and regional background of each named person.

-A journal article describing this work is in preparation.
+A paper describing this work has been submitted to the British Journal of Education.
 The accompanying data and analysis code are openly available on GitHub.

 What we found

-The IncludeHer UK repository contains the raw syllabus data, processed statistics, plotting scripts, and an interactive dashboard.
-The dashboard lets you filter by key stage, exam board, and chart type, hover over segments for counts and percentages, and click through to see every named scientist in a given group.
+Filter by key stage, exam board, and chart type below.
+Hover over chart segments for counts and percentages, or click a segment to list every named scientist in that group.

-If you use this data or code, please cite the accompanying IncludeHer UK journal article (citation details to be added on publication).
+If you use this data or code, please cite the IncludeHer UK paper (submitted to the British Journal of Education; citation details to be added on publication).